apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ## Session 10 (12 on classes) - Cluster Maintenance
 ### OS Upgrade
-- If you drain a node, it'll have noExecute & noSchedule taints
+- If you drain a node, it'll have noExecute & noSchedule taints ` $ kubectl drain node-1 `
+- If you cordon a node, it'll have noSchedule taints ` $ kubectl cordon node-2 `

 ### Cluster Upgrade